 Protection of the rights of veterans of the liberation struggle

-The new Constitution brought about tremendous changes to the number of recognized rights, freedoms and the interpretation of the same.
+The new Constitution brought about tremendous changes to the number of recognized rights, freedoms, and the interpretation of the same.
 The protection afforded basically stretches from the narrow first generation rights to recognition and protection of second and third generation rights.
-Part 1 of Chapter 4 provides for application and interpretation of these rights.
-As regards its application s45 provides for both horizontal and vertical application of the Constitutional rights.
-In particular, it affords these rights to both natural and juristic persons and importantly obliges the same and the State to respect, protect, promote and fulfill the rights and freedoms set out in the Constitution.
-The interpretation of the bill of rights is provided for in s45 and it obliges the Courts, tribunals, forums and bodies to give full effect of the rights and freedoms; to promote the values and principles that underlies a democratic society and the values set out in the Constitution.
+Part 1 of Chapter 4 provides for the application and interpretation of these rights.
+With regards to its application s45 provides for both horizontal and vertical application of the Constitutional rights.
+In particular, it affords these rights to both natural and juristic persons and importantly obliges the same and the State to respect, protect, promote and fulfill the rights and freedom set out in the Constitution.
+The interpretation of the bill of rights is provided in s45 and it obliges the Courts, tribunals, forums and bodies to give full effect of the rights and freedom; to promote the values and principles that underlie a democratic society and the values set out in the Constitution.
 Most importantly, this section gives the Courts the power to take into account international law and all treaties and conventions to which Zimbabwe is a party and to consider relevant foreign law.

-The rights and freedoms afforded under the Bill of Rights are now broader and elaborate.
+The rights and freedoms afforded under the Bill of Rights are now broader and more elaborate.
 What follows hereto are the salient features of some of the new and improved rights and freedoms in Zimbabwe.
-They are broadly categorized on three main heading namely; civil and political rights; socio-economic rights and collective rights.
+They are broadly categorized on three main headings, namely, civil and political rights; socio-economic rights and collective rights.

 Socio-economic rights are "positive rights" that impose obligations on the State.
 They are enshrined in the International Convention on Social, Economic and Cultural Rights (ICSECR).
 Their justiciability is dependent on the availability of resources and as such they are progressively realized.
 It is a modern trend to have a Bill of Rights which encompasses these.